rceballos98/EEG_Classifier/README.md

 ## History

 This was a tool I made during my NYUAD undergraduate thesis.
-The full proyect was an end to end algorithm to predict emotional valance and arousal based on 32-channel EEG raw data.
+The full project was an end to end algorithm to predict emotional valance and arousal based on 32-channel EEG raw data.

 ## Framework